Mental Health Facilities Multnomah County, OR

 Native American Rehab Association (nara)

-Native American Rehab Association nara is a mental health facility in Multnomah County, OR, located at 12360 East Burnside Street, 97233.
+Native American Rehab Association nara is a mental health clinic in Multnomah County, OR, located at 12360 East Burnside Street, 97233 zip code.
 Native American Rehab Association nara provides outpatient treatment.
-Native American Rehab Association nara provides individual psychotherapy, couples/family therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Native American Rehab Association nara offers cognitive behavioral therapy, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
 Native American Rehab Association nara also supports people requiring dual diagnosis treatment and LGBT.
-Some other services available at Native American Rehab Association nara include court-ordered outpatient treatment, integrated primary care services and case management.
+More services at Native American Rehab Association nara include case management, chronic disease/illness management and family psychoeducation.

 Learn More